dachsbaerli/lxc-docker-standard/README.md

 # lxc-docker

-run this script as root or with sudo
+run this command and script as root or with sudo
 this script does:

 install updates